This blog will help you better understand what will happen during your “First Meeting at Dean Cabinetry”, and how you can make the most of it.

 It is critical to the success of your project that your designer understands your timeline.
 Are you looking to complete your project in two months, six months, or within a year?
 If you want it completed in two months, and the cabinet line you choose has a 6 week lead time, then we need to get busy and spend a considerable amount of time on your project this coming week.
 If you are planning on completing your project in 6 months, then we have more time.

 Once your kitchen layout and design is complete, it will be time to sign your final plans, your cabinet contract, and provide your deposit.
+Your designer will ask you for your initial deposit prior to ordering your cabinets.
+In some cases a partial deposit may be required prior to finalizing.

 It’s also essential to discuss with your designer your contractor’s availability and their projected timeline for your project.
 They (or you, if you are doing any of the work yourself) will need time to complete the necessary items in order to prepare the space for the installation of your cabinetry.